 You can pray.
 Brother Andrew, the founder of Open Doors, says: “Our prayers can go where we cannot.
 There are no borders, no prison walls, no doors that are closed to us when we pray.”

 Each time you sit down for a meal this week, why not take a moment to pray for your church family in North Korea?
-Pray that God would provide food for our brothers and sisters, that He would protect the work to deliver life-saving aid, and that our church family in North Korea would continue to shine as a light, even in the darkest places.
+Pray that God would provide food for our brothers and sisters and that our church family would continue to shine as a light, even in the darkest places.

 You can give.
 You can’t help every persecuted believer, but by giving a gift, you could keep hope alive for one brother or sister.
-In North Korea and some other places in the world, your gift could mean the difference between life and death – and the long-term support of people like you is helping an entire generation of believers not only survive, but also continue to show the love of Jesus to those around them.
+Your gift could mean the difference between life and death – and the long-term support of people like you is helping an entire generation of believers not only survive, but also continue to show the love of Jesus to those around them.

 *Name changed for security reasons